-The pumps are all high efficient and made of acid proof steel.
+The pumps are all highly efficient and made of acid proof steel.
 All motors are 100% IEC standard with no modification, and very easy to replace if needed.

 All pumps are tested and certified according to the AABO-IDEAL quality control.
 They are mounted vertically in the tanks and immersed in the liquid.

 The rinse ramps are made of stainless steel, and the quick clip-on nozzles are made of plastic.
 This is a very rigid construction.
 Also memory nozzles are a possibility, making the cleaning and the service very easy.
 Both types are easily replaced.

 The product is dripping off in the intermediate zones between every process step.
 The length of the zones depends on the dimensions of the product, and the speed of the conveyor helps to minimize mixing of content in the tanks.

 We provide stairs, doors and lights for all intermediate zones, and also a non-slip gangway above all tanks.
 It makes the system service friendly, safe and gives easy access.

 Uniquely developed sealing by the ventilation to protect the conveyor from the steam.
 This is a better solution than brushes, which will wear out and be a source of contamination.

 The rinse water is lead through the line in a reverse cascade rinse to minimize consumption of rinse water.
 We always design our systems with a minimum of two rinse steps, often even three.